ang3lkar/spoti3/README.md

 - [x] How are quotas handled by Youtube Search API?
 It registers much more requests than expected.
 - [ ] Move files under src folder.
 - [ ] Smooth API, run each function independently or all at once.
+- [ ] Resume from last track downloaded.